Last updated: 2022-12-14

 Starting the application context

-To centralize the recurring logic of our test classes, we first create an abstract base class from which our IT classes then inherit.
+To centralize the recurring logic of our test classes, we first create an abstract base class from which our IT classes will inherit later on.
 The first version of this class looks like this:

 First version of BaseIT.java